 Not only that, but we’ve listed a bunch of push sled workouts for you to try, no matter what your goal is for the exercise.

-Before we get straight into our guide on everything you need to know about prowler sled training, check out our range of Personal Trainer courses to see how you can turn your passion for the gym into a full-time career!
+Before we get straight into our guide on everything you need to know about prowler sled training, check out our range of Personal Trainer courses and fitness teaching qualifications to see how you can turn your passion for the gym into a full-time career!

 What is the Sled Push?